Skip to content ↓

 Progress

-To monitor the progress of students who access Gateway School, termly reports are produced to track attendance, suspensions and attainment levels across all year groups.
-Students who access Gateway School will also be required to complete the same assessments that are delivered in the mainstream.
-This monitoring process is supported by our EIO (Educational Inclusion Officer) who takes on a quality assurance role of all of Gateway AP and acts as a ‘critical friend’.
+To monitor the progress of students who access Gateway School, termly reports are produced to track student attendance, exclusions, achievements, rewards and subject attainment levels.
+Students who access Gateway School will also be required to complete the same subject assessments and exams that are delivered in the mainstream.
+We also ask that all external providers match this level of termly reporting.
+This monitoring process is supported by our Local Authority EIO (Educational Inclusion Officer) who takes on a quality assurance role for all of Gateway Alternative Provision and acts as a ‘critical friend’.
+All Gateway students are required to sit Functional Skills exams in English and Maths to at least Level 1 and then Level 2 where possible.